microsoft/amelabs/azmon-labs/README.md

 - **Notification**: 15 minutes before shutdown
 - **Time Calculation**: Scripts automatically calculate the corresponding UTC time based on your local timezone
 - **Resources**: All VMs and VMSS are configured with auto-shutdown policies
-- **VMSS Function**: Azure Function deployed for VMSS shutdown automation (timer-triggered Python function)
+- **VMSS Automation**: Azure Automation Runbook deployed for VMSS shutdown automation (scheduled PowerShell runbook)

 The deployment script automatically:
 1. Detects your local timezone
 2. Calculates what 7:00 PM in your local time corresponds to in UTC
 3. Configures auto-shutdown for VMs using Azure CLI
-4. Deploys a timer-triggered Azure Function for VMSS shutdown (since VMSS doesn't support native auto-shutdown)
+4. Deploys a scheduled Azure Automation Runbook for VMSS shutdown (since VMSS doesn't support native auto-shutdown)

 **Example:**
 - If you're in EST (UTC-5) and want 7:00 PM shutdown
 - Script calculates: 7:00 PM EST = 12:00 AM UTC (next day)
 - Auto-shutdown configured for 0000 UTC
-- Azure Function scheduled with timer trigger for the same time
+- Azure Automation Runbook scheduled for the same time

 This approach works around Azure CLI limitations with timezone parameters and ensures accurate scheduling regardless of your location.